VanshGarg123/WanderLust/README.md

 # 🌍 Wanderlust

-**Wanderlust** is a fully functional web application that allows users to browse and book resorts and hotels.
+**Wanderlust** is a fully functional web application that allows users to browse resorts and hotels and modify it.
 It features real-time data fetching from a backend database, offering a smooth and dynamic experience for users looking to plan their stays at various destinations.

 ---